 While the possibilities are endless when it comes to what you can do with a Venn Diagram, we have pulled together a few key use cases you might want to try.

 You can narrow down your key target audience using a Venn Diagram.
-By placing the different points about your customers in separate circles, the section where they all overlap, will be the absolute ideal customer.
-You can target your marketing material too.
+By placing the different facts about your customers in separate circles, the section where they all overlap, will be the absolute ideal customer, and the person you should be targeting with your marketing efforts.

-It takes a lot of work to keep your customers happy, and to keep them a long term customer.
-So if you can identify the key things they are looking for, and plot it in a Venn Diagram, it’ll help you identify what you need to secure them as a long term customer.
+It takes a lot of work to keep your customers happy and to retain them.
+So if you can identify the key things they are looking for and plot it in a Venn Diagram, it’ll help you identify what you need to secure them as a long term customer.